Strategy

 The best AI strategies we have seen are not the most ambitious ones.
 They are the ones that start with a clear problem, match the right solution to it, and build from there.
 The technology is capable of remarkable things — but only if you give it the right job to do.

-This piece was written by Liam at Futureformed.
+This piece was written by Liam D. at Futureformed.
 If it sparked a thought, we’d be happy to continue the conversation.

 Get in touch